 A tap with a hammer will help break the corrosion binding the nut and bolt together, but beware of doing this on cast iron, which is brittle and cracks easily.
 As a last resort, saw through stubborn nuts and bolts with a hacksaw.
 Replace with new, corrosion-resistant ones.

-3. Kill algae on the furniture
+3. Kill algae on metal garden furniture

 Wearing heavy-duty rubber gloves, and keeping well away from children and animals, use fungicidal wash or sterilising solution on the furniture to kill off algae and spores.
 Apply by brush or sponge and leave for 24 hours before washing off with clean water.
 Household bleach will also do the trick equally well.